Arpitpandey992/Asciify-Videos/README.md

 * For example write `python ascii.py "data/Videos/NootNoot2D.webm" -v 1280 2` to process the video file, at 1280x720 resolution (16:9), 15 fps (30/2) and black background (default option if no argument is given).
 * Default arguments are `["data/Videos/Video_Sample.mp4", "-v", -1, 1, "black"]`
 * Video processing especially will take a while, depending on the resolution of the video and number of frames, since optimization wasn't the priority yet.
 Images should render fairly quickly.
+* Video outputs are stored in ./Ouputs directory, where folders are automatically created.\
+Image Outputs are simply named as out.png in ./Outputs folder

 ## Demo and Results
 ### Demo